 You will likely be admitted to the hospital on the day of surgery.

-Before your procedure, a doctor from the anesthesia department will evaluate you.
-He or she will review your medical history and discuss anesthesia choices with you.
+Before your procedure, a doctor from the anesthesia department (anesthesiologist) will evaluate you.
+They will review your medical history and discuss anesthesia choices with you.
 You should also have discussed anesthesia choices with your surgeon during your preoperative clinic visits.
-Anesthesia can be either general (you are put to sleep) or regional (you are awake but your body is numb from the waist down).
+Anesthesia can be either:

-Your surgeon will also see you before surgery and sign your hip to verify the surgical site.
+Your surgeon will also see you before surgery and sign your hip with a marker to verify the surgical site.